youyo/awslogin/README.md

   version     Show version

 Flags:
   -a, --app string       Opens with the specified application.
   -h, --help             help for awslogin
+  -p, --profile string   Use a specific profile.

 Use "awslogin [command] --help" for more information about a command.
 ```